0x00000002/sharedOwnership/readme.md

 ## Business logic

-### Tokens

-#### ASSET

-A token representing the ownership of the asset.
-ASSETs are minted to the syndicate members in proportion to their ownership of the syndicate.
-The actual shares are held by the KYC team, who have permission to sell them in order to fulfil the syndicate’s promises.

-The maintenance costs are evenly distributed among all ASSETs.

-- Shareholders
-  lock any amount of their ASSETs for a specific period.
-Tokens are automatically unlocked when the period ends AND reward is transferred from the syndicate to the Vault contract, to be claimed by Web3 users.

-#### PART

-A token that represents a share of the costs in exchange for a portion of the profits.
-The ASSETs transferred to the Vault represent the costs for a specific period.
-Web3 users can pay any amount towards those costs and receive tokens representing their share of the cost pool in return.

-When the period ends, the syndicate must transfer the share of the profit (in proportion to the ASSETs in the Vault compared to the total amount of ASSETs) to unlock the ASSETs.

-Web3 users can then claim the profit in the Vault, and their SHAREs for that period will be burned.

-- Syndicate managers
-  - Set the predicted costs of the upcoming period.
-  - Deposit (the proportion of) the syndicate’s earned profit into the Vault after the period ends.
-- Syndicate shareholders
-  - Transfer their ASSETs into the Vault for a specific period.
-Those ASSETs are locked until the syndicate managers deposit reward into the Vault.
-- Web3 users
-  - Deposit funds into the Vault and receive SHAREs which represent their share in the pool (Vault).
-  - Claim their rewards by burning their SHAREs after the period ends.

 ### Users Registry

-Use cases:
+A smart contract that allows to manage users and mint new ASSETs.

+**Use cases:**

 - KYC team
   - Enable user accounts after KYC verification
+- Asset owners
+  - mint new ASSETs

+### Asset token (ASSET)

+A token representing the ownership of the asset.

+The ASSETs deposited to the Vault represent the borrowing amount for a specific period, and the reward for the specified period.

+**Use cases:**

+- Asset owners
+  lock any amount of their ASSETs and specify the duration of lock, and expected reward.
+Tokens are automatically unlocked when the period ends AND reward is deposited into the Vault contract, to be claimed by lenders.

+### Collateral assets

+Tokens that deposited into the Vault as collateral for the ASSETs can be sold at auction if no reward was deposited.

+**Use cases:**

+- Asset owners
+  - Deposit collateral (XRP, ETH, ERC20, or ERC721/1155).
+  - Withdraw collateral when the lending period ended and the reward deposited.
+- Lenders
+  - initiate collateral liquidation

+### Asset's shares (SHARE token)

+A token that represents a share of the lending pool during the specific period with associated expected reward.

+Any Web3 users (lenders) can deposit their funds and receive SHARE tokens representing their share of the lending pool.

+_N.B.: The share can't be "cancelled" or withdrawn before the end of the period, but can be traded or transferred to another user._

+**Use cases:**

+- Lenders
+  - Deposit their funds into the pool and receive SHAREs of the pool.
+  - Claim the reward from the Vault, by burning their SHAREs after the period ends and the reward is deposited.
+  - Trade their shares (ERC1155) at any marketplace or transfer them to any wallet.

 ### Vault

-Syndicate shareholders can transfer their obligations to Web3 users by selling their ASSETs costs in exchange for the future profit.
-To do so, they use the Vault contract (Vault Contract), specifically an instance called the syndicate vault (vault).

-The associated costs of ASSETs is a debt that the vault must repay through the sale of PART tokens.

-The vault can function in three ways.
-There are three syndicate vaults existing for each period.
+The vault can operate in three ways.
+The asset owner can choose one of themwhen starting a new lending period.

-1. Fixed price with variable rate.
+1. Contribution based reward

-   ASSET has an associated cost.
-The ASSET’s owner can set the number of SHAREs to mint per one ASSET, thus specifying the price of 1 PART token.
+   The ASSET’s owner sets the number of SHAREs to mint, and the reward per each SHARE token.

-   Different ASSETs can be sold for variable amount of SHAREs, allowing buyers to chose which ones to buy and thus regulate their participation level.

-   Unsold SHAREs should be repaid by the ASSET owner.
-Unpaid debts are processed by the Syndicate Registry contract, according to the syndicate rules (e.g. sold).

-2. The syndicate set a fixed price rate.

-   The syndicate rules determine the number of SHAREs the ASSET can be divided into, which is managed and updated by the syndicate manager.
-In this case, all PART tokens of the syndicate cost the same price.

-3. Floating rate.

-   The pool's debt is represented by the ASSETs deposited into the vault's pool.
-Web3 users deposit their funds into the pool and receive SHAREs, which represent their share of the pool.
-In most cases, there will be a difference between the vault's debt and the collected funds.
-   If the collected amount exceeds the debt, the difference is distributed among the ASSET owners whose tokens are in the pool.
-If the collected amount is less, the ASSET owners must repay the difference

-   Unpaid debts are processed by the Syndicate Registry contract, according to the syndicate rules (e.g. sold).

-Use cases:
+2. Pool-Proportioned Reward

+   The asset owner specifies the reward they are willing to pay, independent of the funds raised.
+The pool accepts deposits before the period starts.
+Once the period begins, no further deposits are accepted.
+The expected reward is calculated when all deposits have been made.

+3. Pool and time-proportioned reward

+   Users can deposit funds into the pool at any time before the period ends.
+However, their reward will be proportional to both the amount deposited and the remaining time.

+**Use cases:**

 - The ASSET owners
-  - Deposit their ASSET(s) into one of the syndicate’s vault.
+  - Deposit their ASSET(s) into one of the pool.
 - Web3 users
-  - Deposit funds into the vault and receive a shares of the pool.
+  - Deposit funds into the pool and receive a shares of the pool.

-### Payment system
+### Payment processor

-#### General payments
+**Use cases:**

 - Asset owners
-  - Withdraw payments paid by Web3 users.
+  - Withdraw lent funds.
-  - Deposit to the Vault the reward at the end of each period.
+  - Deposit the reward into the Vault at the end of the lending period.
-- Shareholders
+- Lenders
-  - Claim their share of the reward.
+  - Claim reward after lending period ends.

 #### Auction

-It allows to liquidate unpaid ASSETs (by selling associated collateral and burning ASSETs).
+It allows to pay unpaid SHAREs by selling ASSET associated collateral.

+- Anyone
+  - can call `liquidate(collateralId)` function if the SHARE's reward was not deposited after the lending period ended.